 Supporting vs. Enabling Behaviors

-Enabling addiction is a common mistake that families make, so it is important to understand how to support an addicted loved one instead of enabling them.
+Enabling drug and alcohol addiction is a common mistake that families make, so it is important to understand how to support an addicted loved one instead of enabling them.

 Examples of enabling behaviors include: